princeton-nlp/SWE-bench/swebench/inference/README.md

 # SWE-bench Inference
-In this package, we provide various tools to get started on SWE-bench inference.
+In this sub-package, we provide various tools to get started on SWE-bench inference.
 In particular, we provide the following important scripts and sub-packages:

 - `make_datasets`, this sub-package contains scripts to generate new datasets for SWE-bench inference with your own prompts and issues.